robertbernardbrown/Bamazon/README.md

 # Bamazon

-A command-line Amazon-like app to pracice MySQL queries
+A command-line Amazon-like app to pracice MySQL queries.
+A user can access three views: 'Customer', 'Manager', and 'Supervisor'.
+Each view has different actions it can take to view or adjust data in a MySQL DB.

 ## Screenshot